Nursing

 ---|---|

-NURS 2111 | Nursing Art and Science: Professional FoundationsIn this first in a series of Nursing Art and Science courses, the following three inter-related concepts are addressed: professional nursing practice, health, and nursing practice with older adults.
-Students are introduced to foundational knowledge, standards and principles of nursing practice.
-The role of the nurse in the health care system and in promoting health and wellness, and the relationship among nursing theory, practice and research are emphasized.
-In addition, students are introduced to nursing practice decision making processes, critical reflection, and professional nursing practice with older adults. |
+NURS 2111 | Nursing Art and Science: Professional FoundationsThis is the first in a Nursing Art and Science course series.
+Students will explore the three interrelated concepts: professional nursing practice, health, and nursing practice with older adults.
+Students are introduced to the British Columbia College of Nurses and Midwives (BCCNM) Standards and Competencies.
+Emphasis is placed on the nurse's role in the healthcare system, promoting health and wellness, and the relationship between nursing theory, research, and practice.
+Students will be introduced to tools to aid in developing critical reflection, clinical reasoning, and judgment in their nursing practice. |

 NURS 2112 | Health Assessment: Adults and Older AdultsIn this course, students learn the basic holistic assessment of adults and older adults with a focus on physical assessment.
 The distinction between comprehensive and focused assessment is addressed.
 In addition, students learn a variety of basic psychomotor skills commonly used in nursing practice with adults and older adults.
 Knowledge development occurs through participation in a variety of experiential learning activities. |